Conceptual Innovation in Environmental Policy

 On May 14, 2012, the Center for Environmental Policy at American University co-sponsored and hosted a major conference in cooperation with the U.S. Environmental Protection Agency, the Nicholas Institute for Environmental Policy Solutions at Duke University, and the Environmental Defense Fund.
-The purpose of the EPA Environmental Technology Summit was to convene a range of experts and organizations with a role in financing and promoting innovations in environmental and energy technologies.
+The summit convened a range of experts and organizations with a role in financing and promoting innovations in environmental and energy technologies.
 Two hundred experts from the financial, venture capital, business, government, and research communities discussed ways to accelerate the pace of investment and innovation in environmental technology.
-The Departments of Commerce, Agriculture, Energy, and U.S. Trade Representative were also actively involved.
+The Departments of Commerce, Agriculture, and Energy, and a U.S. trade representative were also actively involved.

-After opening remarks by American University President Neil Kerwin, the highlight of the morning session was presentations by four members of President Obama's Cabinet: EPA Administrator Lisa P. Jackson; Secretary of Agriculture Tom Vilsack; Secretary of Commerce John Bryson; and U.S. Trade Representative Ron Kirk.
+After opening remarks by American University President Neil Kerwin, four members of President Obama's cabinet presented: EPA Administrator Lisa P. Jackson; Secretary of Agriculture Tom Vilsack; Secretary of Commerce John Bryson; and U.S. Trade Representative Ron Kirk.
 Each of the speakers offered ideas for linking environmental and economic goals through enlightened and progressive approaches to investment and economic development, stressed the critical role of their agencies, and committed to engage with each other and the private sector.

 The luncheon keynote speaker for the Summit was Mark Fulton, the Managing Director and Global Head of Climate Change Investment Research for Deutsche Bank.
 The topic of his speech was "How Transparency, Longevity, and Certainty Can Drive Investment."